Magic Leap Founder, Website Hint at Wednesday Launch News for Mixed Reality Headset

 Magic Leap founder Rony Abovitz broke his self-proclaimed radio silence Tuesday night to tweet pictures of a launching rocketship, a Magic Leaper and link to a device with the model number 808, leading some to believe that the Magic Leap One Creator Edition will either launch Wednesday — Aug.
 8 — or plans for the launch will be detailed Wednesday.

-The website for Magic Leap is also now showing a shuddering rocketship preparing to launch.
+The background of the new banner image Abovitz is using on Twitter (seen above this article) also shows the date 8-8-18.
+And the website for Magic Leap is also now showing a shuddering rocketship preparing to launch.

 While we know some things about the Magic Leap and the tech behind it, we still don’t know the date it will go out to a broader public, how much it will cost or the full details of the specifications.
 Also, few people outside of the company have had a chance to try the tech for themselves, and most if not all demos have occurred inside the company’s Florida headquarters.